 There is typically not a one-step solution to solving your health problems, as is the case with many things in life.
 Accepting that achieving health is a process in, and that this process requires a bit of temporary discomfort is what will allow you to make breakthroughs in your life.

-The following act on different mechanisms of inflammation to create a profound and systemic downregulation of this harmful condition.
+The following act on different mechanisms of inflammation to improve the process and support a healthy immune system.